jjj11x/stc_rpncalc/README.md

 # STC DIY Calculator Firmware

 This is a replacement firmware for the [diyleyuan calculator](http://www.diyleyuan.com/jc/L8Q.html).
+The calculator is available for purchase for less than $13 shipped from eBay by searching for "diy calculator kit".
 The calculator uses an STC IAP15W413AS microcontroller (an 8051 instruction set-compatible microcontorller) with a built in serial bootloder.
 This project uses SDCC to compile the C code and [stcgal](https://github.com/grigorig/stcgal) to load the new firmware.

 ![calculator](./calc.jpg)